+2021 Grants.
 The Compensation Committee intends to provide for annual grants of equity compensation comprising a combination of service-based RSUs, which will vest over time, and performance-based RSUs that will vest based on our achievement of long-term performance goals.
-With respect to the 2020 grants of equity compensation (the "2020 Grants"), the service-based RSUs are scheduled to vest in three equal annual installments and the performance-based RSUs are scheduled to vest, if at all, based on our levels of 2022 revenue and operating income, in each case subject to the executive officer's continuous service through vesting.
-The performance-based awards establish threshold, target and maximum vesting amounts based on pre-defined levels of each of 2022 revenue and operating income, subject to the overall achievement of a minimum level of operating income for the year ending December 31, 2022.
+With respect to the 2021 grants of equity compensation (the "2021 Grants"), the service-based RSUs are scheduled to vest in three equal annual instalments and the performance-based RSUs are scheduled to vest, if at all, based on our levels of revenue and operating income for the 2023 fiscal year, in each case subject to the executive officer's continuous service through the end of the performance period.
+The performance-based awards establish threshold, target and maximum vesting amounts based on pre-defined levels of each of 2023 revenue and operating income, subject to the overall achievement of a minimum level of operating income for the year ending December 31, 2023.

-Set forth below is a table summarizing the 2020 Grants for each named executive officer:
+Set forth below is a table summarizing the 2021 Grants for each NEO: